pdfclown/pdfclown-common/docs/third-party.md

         Other informative tags will be added based on the relationship between the incorporated file and the original code:

-        - in case of **repository-bound file**, *if the fully-qualified name of its class has changed*, then the `SourceFQN` tag will indicate its original fully-qualified name:
+        - the `SourceFQN` tag indicates the original name of the type (or type member — i.e., field or method) in case the incorporation changed it:

           ```java
           . . . file header . . .